I’m on a roll this week – a record number of posts (3 in 7 days…).

 The toy consists of a little bird, and a little bird house.
 The bird house has four activities for the chick.
 When the chick is placed over one of the play areas, a sound effect is played – the coolest of which was a washroom.
-You can kind of get the idea from this YouTube video (skip to 7 minute mark).
+You can kind of get the idea from the Mimi World Talkative Chick House Toy review on YouTube (skip to 7 minute mark).

 In any case, this was inspiration for a project I thought would be fun for she and I to work on together.
 Although I knew this wouldn’t be slick, I thought the quickest and easiest way to do this would be: